Expert tips on caring for your investment piece

-do not add fabric softener
+- Do not add fabric softener

-squidge the wet soapy garment with your fingers, and leave it to soak for a few minutes
+- Squidge the wet soapy garment with your fingers and leave it to soak for a few minutes

-rinse with cool clean water
+- Rinse with cool clean water

-It is normal for most natural fibres including Merino, lambswool and cashmere to pill, especially in high traffic areas that experience most friction, like under the arms, sleeves or cuff openings.
+It is normal for most natural fibres including Merino, lambswool and cashmere to pill, especially in high traffic areas that experience the most friction, like under the arms, sleeves or cuff openings.

 Laundering plays an important role in the care of the garment.
 Correct washing techniques should be carried out to minimize pilling.

-It is made in Adelaide and formulated with green tea and lotus flowers.
-It is a gel which is low foaming, has natural deodorizers and conditioners used in silk creams, is anti static and leaves your cashmere smelling and feeling luxe.
+We searched Australia wide to find the best product to make your life easy and guarantee that your cashmere gives ultimate performance.
+It’s made in Adelaide and formulated with green tea and lotus flowers.
+It is a gel which is low foaming, has natural deodorizers and conditioners used in silk creams, is anti-static and leave your cashmere smelling and feeling luxe.
 Suitable for sensitive skin.